 Your Aldes broker has vast experience in putting together and drawing up a Sales Agreement.
 You cannot expect any seller of a business to take you serious if you do not put an offer in writing and commit yourself with a deposit.
-AN OFFER IS NOT AN OFFER IF NOT IN WRITING.
+An offer is not an offer unless it is in writing!

 If your offer has been accepted the seller has now committed himself to also provide you with any further detail on the business that you might need to complete a due diligence.
 Your Aldes business broker will assist you in obtaining these documents and you will end of the process by confirming in writing that you are satisfied with the due diligence.

 10. Raising finance/approval of lease agreement